TheCasualDev/MeanMedianModeRange/README.md

 ## Setting up
 Due to this being very basic to setup just do the following

+- Make sure to have the latest verion of python installed
 - Install [Colorama](https://github.com/tartley/colorama)
 - Run the python file like you normally would
 - Have a cup of tea